Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria

-From Figure~\ref{fig:fico-thresh-select-util} in Appendix~\ref{app:extra-fico}, we also observe that the firm's utility from the white/black group decreases/increases as biases increase.
-Overall, due to the fact that the white group is the majority in this data, a higher increase in $\theta_{white}$ will lead to greater loss in total utility of the firm (as is the case in \texttt{DP/TPR/EO} seen in Figure~\ref{fig:FICO-experiments}).
-That said, the total utility may increase under \texttt{FPR}, as pointed out in Proposition~\ref{prop:f-bias-gamma}, since the relative gain from the increase in $U_{black}$ is larger than the loss from $U_{white}$.
-This increase may even make the \texttt{FPR}-constrained classifier attain higher utility that \texttt{MU} when training data is highly biased.
+Finally, we note the changes in the firm's utility.
+As the decision thresholds increase due to biases, the net utility from the white/black groups ($U_{white}, U_{black}$) increases/decreases.
+Overall, due to the fact that the white group is the majority in this data, an increase in the threshold $\theta_{white}$ will lead to a greater loss in total utility of the firm (as is the case in \texttt{DP/TPR/EO} seen in Figure~\ref{fig:FICO-experiments}).
+That said, the total utility may increase under \texttt{FPR}, as pointed out in Proposition~\ref{prop:f-bias-gamma} and observed in Figure~\ref{fig:FICO-experiments}, since there is a gain from $U_{black}$ is larger than the loss from $U_{white}$.
+This increase may even make the \texttt{FPR}-constrained classifier attain higher utility than \texttt{MU} when training data is highly biased.

-\subsection{Adult dataset and German credit dataset}
+\subsection{Adult Dataset and German Credit Dataset}

-We next conduct experiments on two additional benchmark datasets from the UCI repository~\citep{Dua:2019}: the Adult dataset \citep{adult} and the German credit dataset \citep{german}.
+We next conduct experiments on two additional benchmark datasets: the Adult dataset and the German credit dataset \cite{Dua:2019}.
 In both these datasets, instead of maximizing utility, the objective is classification accuracy.
-We first train a logistic regression classifier on the training set using scikit-learn \citep{pedregosa2011scikit} with default parameter settings as the base model.
-Then, we obtain the fair classifier by applying the exponentiated gradient approach \citep{agarwal2018reductions} using Fairlearn \citep{bird2020fairlearn}.
-We introduce qualification assessment biases by flipping the qualification states $y$ of the (1) qualified agents from the disadvantaged group (i.e., female in Adult and age below 30 in German), (2) unqualified agents from the advantaged group (i.e., male in Adult and age above 30 in German). {Result from concurrently flipping the labels of qualified agents from the disadvantaged group and unqualified agents from the advantaged group are shown in Appendix~\ref{app:extra-adult-german}.}
+We first train a logistic regression classifier on the training set using scikit-learn \cite{pedregosa2011scikit} with default parameter settings as the base model. \yl{The logistic regression output in the range 0 to 1 can be interpreted as the score of being qualified as in the FICO dataset.} Then, we obtain the fair classifier by applying the exponentiated gradient reduction \cite{agarwal2018reductions} using Fairlearn \cite{bird2020fairlearn}. \yl{Although the exponentiated gradient reduction produces a randomized classifier, it can be viewed as an abstract threshold: given a randomized classifier, the expected rates (e.g., selection rates, true positive rates) for both groups are deterministic.
+We thus find that our claims on how labeling biases impact \texttt{DP/TPR/FPR} still hold.}

+We introduce qualification assessment biases by flipping the qualification states $y$ of the (1) qualified agents from the disadvantaged group (i.e., female in Adult and age below 30 in German), (2) unqualified agents from the advantaged group (i.e., male in Adult and age above 30 in German).\footnote{Results from concurrently flipping the labels of qualified agents from the disadvantaged group and unqualified agents from the advantaged group are shown in Appendix~\ref{app:extra-adult-german}.}